ryanmiyakawa/zpgen/.context/merged-polygon.md

 # Merged Polygon Refactoring Summary

 ## Overview
 Refactored zone plate generation to merge individual trapezoid segments into single polygons for continuous zones, reducing vertex count and file size by ~50%.
+Supports partial arcs when geometry gaps are present.

 ## Problem Statement
 Previously, each zone was composed of individual 4-vertex quadrilaterals (trapezoids), with 50% vertex redundancy: